 To start, I thought I’d share photos of what her mom and pops looked like:

-We chose Piper from a litter of four pups from a farm up in Northern Ontario.
-We always joke about how we “saved” her from a life of hard work herding cattle — the lucky little spoiled bum!
-She’s now a few months away from turning two and she’s maxed out at 32 lbs which is oddly tiny for the breed — but her parents are heeler collie mixes too, so who knows how that worked itself out.
+I chose Piper from a litter of four pups from a farm up in Northern Ontario.
+I always joke that I “saved” her from a life of hard work herding cattle — the lucky little spoiled bum!

 (The remaining photos are of Piper from 10 weeks, to now.)